This is an individual case study focused on the information architecture of Fishs

 stories in a strategic, human-centric way.
 I'm a designer who loves painting, traveling and learning

-With a diverse background in Graphic Design, Analytic Research, and a master's degree in Fine Arts,
+With a diverse background in Art & Design, Analytic Research, and a master's degree in Fine Arts,

 my proven end-to-end experience has enabled me to deliver engaging web and mobile products.
 I've been

-lucky to also bring proficiency in three languages and a multicultural understanding that lets me design
+lucky to also bring proficiency in three languages and a multicultural understanding that let me design

 with empathy, curiosity, and accessibility as a priority.
 My passion is all about empowering the user,